 C# 7.3 is another point release that includes several small updates.
 You can use new constraints on generic type parameters.
 Other changes make it easier to work with

 fixed fields, including using

 stackalloc allocations.
 Local variables declared with the

-C# 8.0 Language Proposals C# 8.0 is available in preview.
-The following proposals are the current versions of the specifications for those features.
-Some are more complete; some are still a work in progress.
-The features that have shipped in previews include nullable reference types, recursive pattern matching, async streams, ranges and indexes, pattern based using and using declarations, and null coalescing assignment.
+C# 8.0 is available with .NET Core 3.0.
+The features include nullable reference types, recursive pattern matching, default interface methods, async streams, ranges and indexes, pattern based using and using declarations, null coalescing assignment, and readonly instance members.

 Using the Visual Studio Development Environment for C#

 Provides links to conceptual and task topics that describe the IDE and Editor.